How to Use SnowSQL to Interact with Snowflake

 insert into EMP_BASIC values ('dd', 'yy', 'ddyy@ddyy.com', 'street', 'll', '2022-02-01');

-Once finish our tutorial, we can run below command to remove the database and warehouse.
+Once we finish our tutorial, we can run the commands below to remove the database and warehouse.

 drop database if exists sf_test;